bbcawodu/careadvisors-backend/docs/API_Version_2/Providers_Plan_Network_API/Carriers_Backend_API.md

     - An array of length > 0 will be the value for the "Errors" key in the "Status" dictionary.
         -Each item in the array is a string corresponding to an error in the JSON Body doc.
     - Array corresponding to the "Data" key will be empty.

+### Healthcare Carrier Sample id card upload page.
+- To view/change the sample id card for a HealthcareCarrier entry in the database, submit a GET request to http://picbackend.herokuapp.com/v2/carrier_sample_id_card_manager/ with the following mandatory parameter, "id".